 Get prepped

-- Cook the jumbo shells according to package directions.Once cooked (not all the way through, they’ll cook more in the oven), drain and set aside to cool a little.
-Rinse the shells with cold water after cooking to help the cooling process go faster.Preheat the oven to 350 degrees F.
+- Cook the 24 large pasta shells according to package directions.Once cooked (not all the way through, they’ll cook more in the oven), drain and set aside to cool a little.
+Rinse the shells with cold water after cooking to help the cooling process go faster.Preheat the oven to 350°F.

 Make the filling

-- Add the ricotta cheese, 1 1/2 cups of the mozzarella cheese, 1/2 cup of the parmesan, parsley and garlic to a large bowl, and mix well.
-Add the egg, and salt and pepper to taste (I suggest a good pinch of each) then mix until well blended.
+- Add 15 ounces ricotta cheese, 3/4 of the 2 cups mozzarella cheese, 1/2 of the 1 cup parmesan cheese, 1 tablespoon fresh parsley, and 2 garlic cloves to a large bowl, and mix well.
+Add 1 egg, and salt and pepper to taste (I suggest a good pinch of each) then mix until well blended.

 Stuff the shells